Global Wrestling Federation

 Global Wrestling Federation was an American professional wrestling promotion based in Dallas, Texas.
 It started in June 1991 and folded in September 1994.
 At one time its shows were presented on the ESPN television network.
 Often the promotion provided programming five days a week, airing at 4 p.m.
 Eastern.

 The GWF was the last pro wrestling promotion to be seen on ESPN regularly.
 Beginning in the mid-1990s, the network began to emphasize talk shows in the mid-afternoon hours, supplanting pro wrestling.

 It was announced that ESPN Classic would start showing re-runs on August 5, 2013.
-Episodes are available on the WWE Network.
+Episodes were available on the WWE Network.

 History

 Max Andrews and Joe Pedicino were the original GWF promoters.
 The kayfabe reason for the promotion creation established on the first episode of GWF of ESPN noted that the promotion was the USWA becoming “globalized” putting over talent such as the British Axl Rotten and Rasta the “Voodoo Man.”
 The organization was a mix of established names and newcomers, many of whom would launch their national careers after appearances on the daily ESPN show.
 The original stars included the Patriot (Del Wilkes), Scott Levy (Raven of ECW, WCW, WWE and TNA), the Handsome Stranger (Marcus Bagwell of WCW) and Cactus Jack.
 In late 1991, "Hot Stuff" Eddie Gilbert entered the promotion and took over much of the creative direction of the show introducing The Dark Patriot (an evil version of the Patriot played by his brother, Doug Gilbert), John Hawk (John Bradshaw Layfield), Jerry Lynn, and the Winner Barry Horowitz (a character created by Gilbert and announcer Craig Johnson).
 Booker T and Stevie Ray also wrestled in the promotion as did the Lightning Kid (later known as the 1-2-3 Kid, Syxx, and X-Pac in WCW and WWE).